 Boris Johnson apologizes for a BYOB party held as the U.K. was in COVID lockdown

-British Prime Minister Boris Johnson is apologizing for 10 Downing Street hosting a happy-hour party in May 2020, when the rest of the country was under a strict COVID-19 lockdown.
+British Prime Minister Boris Johnson is apologizing for 10 Downing Street, his official residence, hosting a happy-hour party in May 2020, when the rest of the country was under a strict COVID-19 lockdown.
 For the first time, Johnson said he was at the party — but the admission didn't appease his rivals, who called it one more reason for him to resign.

 "I want to apologize," Johnson said at the start of his Prime Minister's Questions session in the House of Commons.
 He acknowledged that the outdoor gathering took place as many Britons were making painful sacrifices during the pandemic.